The best hydration packs 2023: for water, energy gels, and much more

 Reasons to avoid

 Just as the name suggests, the Swift 10 is a hydration pack that lets you move fast while carrying all the essentials plus enough water for a long run.
-Two roomy storage compartments let you carry dry clothing along with two liters of water, while mesh internal pockets prevent your keys from jangling around and keep your kit organized.
-An adjustable chest and waist belt secure this running backpack snug to your body, while the Airmesh back keeps you cool and dry.
-Best of all, this pack doesn’t bounce around when you’re moving fast.
+Two roomy storage compartments let us carry our dry clothing along with two liters of water, while mesh internal pockets prevented our keys from jangling around and kept everything organized.
+An adjustable chest and waist belt secure this running backpack snug to the body, while the Airmesh back kept us cool and dry.
+Best of all, we found this pack didn't bounce around when we were moving fast.

 Two additional zipped pockets in the hip belt keep essential gear easy to reach and are just big enough to squeeze your smart phone in, if it’s not too giant.
 Reflective details help to keep you safe if you’re out on the roads after dark.
 At just one size, this may not fit all bodies and the hip belt might not tighten enough for petite runners, but for an easy-to-use storage and hydration solution, you’ll struggle to find anything at a better price.